chitranshmotwani/chitranshmotwani/README.md

 ## My Interests

-- 👨‍💻 Software development
 - 📊 Data science and analytics
-- 🎨 UI/UX design
-- 🌐 Web development
-- 🤖 Machine learning and AI
+- 🤖 Machine learning and artificial intelligence
+- 📈 Data visualization and storytelling
+- 🛠️ Data engineering and pipelines
+- 🔍 Data-driven decision making

 ## Get in Touch